Menu

 Headteacher

-For your information we currently have child places available in Nursery, Reception, Year 1 and Year 6.
-If you, or anyone you know, would like to visit our lovely school then please feel free to contact me via Mrs Keely Bailey in the school office on 01777 817350 or email: office@everton.notts.sch.uk
+Everton Primary School believes in offering the best ‘well-rounded’ education possible.
+We are accepting child places for September 2025 in both Nursery and Reception as well as some other year groups depending on year group numbers.
+Therefore, if you, or anyone you know, would like to apply and/or visit our lovely school then please feel free to contact me via Mrs Keely Bailey in the school office on 01777 817350 or email: office@everton.notts.sch.uk

 Andrew Green